OctopusDeploy/docs/docs/guides/elastic-and-transient-environments/immutable-infrastructure.md

-Create and deploy a new release of **Hello World Infrastructure**. Â You should notice that immediately after new Tentacles are provisioned,Â **Hello World** is automatically deployed to those Tentacles:
+Create and deploy a new release of **Hello World Infrastructure**.
+You should notice that immediately after new Tentacles are provisioned, **Hello World** is automatically deployed to those Tentacles:

 ![](/docs/images/5670238/5865678.png)